 - 1/2 cup Parmesan cheese

 - optional toppings: chopped fresh basil or Italian parsley, shaved Parmesan cheese

 Cook pasta al dente according to package instructions.

 While pasta is cooking, heat olive oil in a skillet over medium-high heat.
 Add the onion and saute for 5 minutes, until it is cooked and translucent.
 Add the garlic and oregano and cook for 1 minute more, stirring occasionally, until the garlic is fragrant.
 Remove from heat.

 Transfer the pasta to a greased baking dish, and then sprinkle the remaining Mozzarella cheese on top.
-Cover the baking dish with aluminum foil and bake covered for 40 minutes.
-Then remove the aluminum foil and bake for an additional 10-15 minutes, until the cheese is melted and starts to brown around the edges.
+Bake uncovered for about 20-25 minutes, or until the cheese is melted and starts to brown around the edges.